Long QT syndrome: Signs and symptoms

 Many people with long QT syndrome have no signs or symptoms.
 When symptoms occur, they are generally caused by abnormal heart rhythms (arrhythmias), most commonly a form of ventricular tachycardia called Torsades de pointes (TdP).
-If the arrhythmia reverts to a normal rhythm spontaneously the affected person may experience lightheadedness (known as presyncope) or faint which may be preceded by a fluttering sensation in the chest.
-If the arrhythmia continues, the affected person may experience a cardiac arrest, which if untreated may lead to sudden death.
-Those with LQTS may also experience seizure-like activity (non-epileptic seizure) as a result of reduced blood flow to the brain during an arrhythmia.
+If the arrhythmia reverts to a normal rhythm spontaneously, the affected person may experience lightheadedness (known as presyncope) or faint.
+A fluttering sensation in the chest may precede fainting.
+If the arrhythmia continues, the affected person may experience a cardiac arrest, which, if untreated, may lead to sudden death.
+Those with LQTS may also experience non-epileptic seizures as a result of reduced blood flow to the brain during an arrhythmia.
 Epilepsy is also associated with certain types of long QT syndrome.

 The arrhythmias that lead to faints and sudden death are more likely to occur in specific circumstances, in part determined by which genetic variant is present.
 While arrhythmias can occur at any time, in some forms of LQTS arrhythmias are more commonly seen in response to exercise or mental stress (LQT1), in other forms following a sudden loud noise (LQT2), and in some forms during sleep or immediately upon waking (LQT3).

 Some rare forms of long QT syndrome affect other parts of the body, leading to deafness in the Jervell and Lange-Nielsen form of the condition, and periodic paralysis in the Andersen–Tawil (LQT7) form.